daisylb/django-pgtree/docs/install.rst

 Installing django-pgtree
 ========================

-First, install the ``django-pgtree`` package from PyPI using your package manager of choice:
+Install the ``django-pgtree`` package from PyPI using your package manager of choice:

 .. code-block:: sh